declarativesystems/r_profile/REFERENCE.md

 Default value: `undef`

 ### r_profile::user

-R_profile::User

-Support for creating users and groups in bulk.

 Items to create are grouped into base and non-base to allow easy management in Hiera.
 Items in non-base can override those in base.